My current research lies in the areas of Data Science and Artificial Intelligence (Natural Language Processing). I try to answer these questions:

 We applied deep learning techniques for sentiment analysis task and question answering systems.
 The sentiment analysis task was trained on 1 million tweets randomly selected from a 5.3TB Twitter dataset.
 Some example figures are shown below.
 (The related publications please see G3 on Publications page)

-- Current Student Projects
+- Current Phd Student Projects

 - Umarani Ganeshbabu (2019).
 A Dynamic Bayesian Network Approach for Analysing Topic-sentiment Evolution